javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 As the author of JaVers I can’t be objective when answering this question (you can easily guess what is my opinion).
-In fact, the goal of this article is to provide a fair comparision of JaVers and Envers which give you enough information to make a conscious decision.
+In fact, the goal of this article is to provide a fair comparison of JaVers and Envers which give you enough information to make a conscious decision.